rscoones/interview/README.md

 ## Submission

-Re-zip the file and email it back (tip: don't include the node_modules folder!)
+Upload the zip file to a cloud storage of your choice, just make sure its accessible. (e.g. GoogleDrive, github) (tip: don't include the node_modules folder!)